 Protruding Or Recessed Tabs

-When it is necessary for parts to remain in the sheet for easier transportation to the customer, a protruding tab is added onto the tooling.
+When it is necessary for parts to remain in the sheet for easier transportation, a protruding tab is added onto the tooling.
 Although the addition of a metal tab will secure the part to the metal frame, it can leave a slight burr when twisted or clipped off.
 Of course, this is only acceptable if it will not affect the part's function.